lincoln-lm/swsh-mods-exl/README.md

 Mod that makes [symbol encounters](https://bulbapedia.bulbagarden.net/wiki/Symbol_encounter) pull from the encounter tables of [hidden encounters](https://bulbapedia.bulbagarden.net/wiki/Hidden_encounter), allowing "underworld"-exclusive pokemon to spawn and be visible in the overworld

+This is a reimplementation of [norainthefuture](https://twitter.com/norainthefuture)'s mod which accomplishes the swapping via exefs patching rather than manually swapping the data tables.
+The idea is entirely by her!

 #### Example
 https://github.com/Lincoln-LM/swsh-mods-exl/assets/73306575/06888db2-8cd5-409a-931d-5fa9fb14f62e